Comparison

 Glean vs ProductLobster.

-Glean is a horizontal Company Brain.
+Glean is a horizontal “Work AI” platform that understands your whole company.
 It indexes Slack, Drive, Jira, Salesforce, your data warehouse.
-It answers questions like “what did Sarah promise the customer?” or “what was decided in the architecture review?”
-For a 500-person organization with dedicated IT and an 8-week onboarding budget, that's exactly the right tool.
+It answers questions like “what did Sarah promise the customer?” or “what was decided in the review?”
+For a 500-person organization with dedicated IT and a sales-led rollout, that's exactly the right tool.

 For a 15-person team trying to ship product faster than competitors, that's the wrong shape of tool.
 ProductLobster is right-sized for the business running product work alongside the build.